-2021 2020 2019 Cash Conversion Cycle 46 39 43
+2022 2021 2020 Cash Conversion Cycle 51 46 39

+The increase in CCC in 2022 from 2021 was due primarily to an increase in our days in inventory as a result of cost inflation, strategic purchases to avoid shipping challenges, and lower than forecasted sales.
 The increase in CCC in 2021 from 2020 was due primarily to an increase in our days in inventory as a result of efforts to protect against supply chain disruption and to meet increased demand.
-This was partially offset by an increase in our days payable outstanding.
-The decrease in CCC in 2020 from 2019 was due to an increase in our days payable outstanding as a result of extending our payment terms to suppliers, as more fully described below, which was partially offset by an increase in our days in inventory due to maintaining higher levels of inventory.
+During both periods, the increase in days in inventory was partially offset by an increase in our days payable outstanding.

-Prior to fiscal 2019, in response to evolving market practices, we began a program to negotiate extended payment terms with our suppliers.
-We also initiated a Supply Chain Finance program (SCF) with several global financial institutions (SCF Banks).
+We offer certain suppliers access to a third-party Supply Chain Finance program (SCF) with several global financial institutions (SCF Banks).
 Under the SCF, qualifying suppliers may elect to sell their receivables from us to an SCF Bank.
 These participating suppliers negotiate their receivables sales arrangements directly with the respective SCF Bank.
 While we are not party to those agreements, the SCF Banks allow the participating suppliers to utilize our creditworthiness in establishing credit spreads and associated costs.
 This generally provides the suppliers with more favorable terms than they would be able to secure on their own.
 We have no economic interest in a supplier's decision to sell a receivable.
 Once a qualifying supplier elects to participate in the SCF and reaches an agreement with a SCF Bank, the supplier elects which of our individual invoices they sell to the SCF bank.
 However, all of our payments to participating suppliers are paid to the SCF Bank on the invoice due date, regardless of whether the individual invoice is sold by the supplier to the SCF Bank.
 The SCF Bank pays the supplier on the invoice due date for any invoices that were not previously sold by the supplier to the SCF Bank.
+The program has been in place for over five years and commenced near the same time we began an initiative to negotiate extended payment terms with our suppliers in response to evolving market practices.

 The terms of our payment obligation are not impacted by a supplier's participation in the SCF.
 Our payment terms with our suppliers for similar materials within individual markets are consistent between those suppliers that elect to participate in the SCF and those suppliers that do not participate.
 Accordingly, our average days outstanding are not significantly impacted by the portion of suppliers or related input costs that are included in the SCF.
 For our participating suppliers, we believe substantially all of their receivables with us are sold to the SCF Banks.
 Accordingly, we would expect that at each balance sheet date, a similar proportion of amounts originally due to suppliers would instead be payable to SCF Banks.
 All outstanding amounts related to suppliers participating in the SCF are recorded within the line entitled "Trade accounts payable" in our consolidated balance sheets, and the associated payments are included in operating activities within our consolidated statements of cash flows.
-As of November 30, 2021 and 2020, the amount due to suppliers participating in the SCF and included in "Trade accounts payable" were approximately \$274.3 million and \$273.6 million, respectively.
+As of November 30, 2022 and 2021, the amount due to suppliers participating in the SCF and included in "Trade accounts payable" were approximately \$347.0 million and \$274.3 million, respectively.